wbuchanan/crossvalidate/README.md

 -xt/tsset-.
 If a panel variable is defined in -xtset- it will be used to ensure the split includes entire records prior to the time period used for the split.
 If -uid- is also specified, it must include the panel variable.
-* <ins>kf</ins>old(_integer 0_) - An optional parameter to trigger the use of
+* <ins>kf</ins>old(_integer 1_) - An optional parameter to trigger the use of
 K-Fold crossvalidation.
 The number of folds specified will be used to generate the splits.
-* <ins>ret</ins>ain(_string asis_) - An optional parameter to specify the name
+* <ins>spl</ins>it(_string asis_) - An option to specify the name of the variable
-to use for the split identifiers.
-If a user specified value is passed to this parameter it will prevent the wrapper programs from dropping the variable with the splits at the end of execution.
-This would allow users to test multiple models with the same training set, for example.

-### Decisions
-- [x] Should the kfold option cause the splitting to generate K-Folds in the validation set?  _Changed so the validation and test sets do not have any folds._
-- [x] Are we handling time-series/panel train/test splits in the best/most common way? _This is tricky since most of the literature I've seen related to this is done in the context of forecasting.
-So, now the data will be split, and an additional variable will be created to indicate the records that should be used to test subsequent forecasting (e.g., the timepoints > `tpoint')._
-- [x] Change the type for tpoint to string asis so we can test for no value instead of -999 to avoid any potential clashes with dates and to allow users to specify values like `td(01jan2024)`. _updated to allow arbitrary values to be passed.  need to include an additional validation test on the tpoint input along the lines of "(t[dcC].*)|([\d\.]+)" to allow all potential date, datetime, and numeric representations of time to be passed._
-- [x] Update handling for xt cases to check : char \_dta[iis] and : char \_dta[tis]
-for the panel and time variables instead of handling an error from a call to `xtset`. _the program now gets the xt/ts set information from these characteristics instead of capturing a call to xtset._

-### Testing
-Here are things that we need to test for this program:
-- [x] Standard train/test split functions correctly (e.g., requested proportions)
-- [x] Standard tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] Standard train/validation/test split functions correctly (e.g., requested proportions)
-- [x] Standard tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] K-Fold train/test split functions correctly (e.g., requested proportions)
-- [x] K-Fold tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] K-Fold train/validation/test split functions correctly (e.g., requested proportions)
-- [x] K-Fold tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] XT/Panel train/test split functions correctly (e.g., requested proportions)
-- [x] XT/Panel tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] XT/Panel train/validation/test split functions correctly (e.g., requested proportions)
-- [x] XT/Panel tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] XT/Panel K-Fold train/test split functions correctly (e.g., requested proportions)
-- [x] XT/Panel K-Fold tt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] XT/Panel K-Fold train/validation/test split functions correctly (e.g., requested proportions)
-- [x] XT/Panel K-Fold tvt-split functions correctly with uid (e.g., clusters are sampled correctly with correct proportions)
-- [x] Test all cases that should throw an error
-- [x] Test all of the above scenarios with if expressions
+that will store the identifiers for each of the splits and folds.
+* loo - An option used when splitting a dataset for use in leave-one-out cross-validation.

 ## fitit
-`fitit anything(name = cmd) , PStub(string asis) SPLit(passthru) [ Classes(integer 0) RESults(string asis) Kfold(integer 1) THReshold(passthru)]`
+`fitit anything(name = cmd) , SPLit(passthru) RESults(string asis) [ Kfold(integer 1) noall DISplay NAme(string asis)]`

 ### Syntax and options
 * cmd is the estimation command the user wishes to fit to the data
-* <ins>ps</ins>tub(string asis) - A variable name to use to store the predicted values following model fitting.
 * <ins>spl</ins>it(passthru) - specifies the name of the variable used to identify the train/validate/test or KFold splits in the dataset.
-* <ins>c</ins>lasses(integer 0) - An option used to determine whether the model is a regression or classification task.
-This is subsequently passed to the classify program.
-* <ins>res</ins>ults(string asis) - A name to use to store estimation results persistently using `estimates store`.
+* <ins>res</ins>ults(string asis) - A name to use to store estimation results `estimates store`.
-* <ins>k</ins>fold(integer 1) - An option used to determine if the model needs to be fitted over k subsets of the data.
+* <ins>k</ins>fold(integer 1) - An option used to determine if the model needs
+to be fitted over k subsets of the data.
+* noall - Is an option to suppress fitting the model to the entire training set when the number of folds in the training set is > 1.
-* <ins>thr</ins>eshold(passthru) - An option that is passed to the classify program for predicting class membership in classification tasks.
+* <ins>dis</ins>play - An option to show estimation results from all of the models fitted to each of the folds.

-### TODO
-- [x] Determine how we will handle updating and substituting the if/in statements for estimation and prediction respectively
-- [x] Update help file and syntax here to reflect only parameters required for model fitting
-- [x] Develop tests for the command

-### Testing
-- [x] Biggest test will be ensuring that the if/in statements are handled appropriately for estimation
+* <ins>na</ins>me(_string asis_) - is used to name the collection storing the
+results; the default is xvfit and only applies to users of Stata 17 and above.

 ## predictit
-`predictit [anything(name = cmd)], PStub(string asis) [SPLit(passthru) Classes(integer 0) Kfold(integer 1) THReshold(passthru) MODifin(string asis) KFIfin(string asis) noall]`
+`predictit [anything(name = cmd)], PStub(string asis) [SPLit(passthru) Classes(integer 0) Kfold(integer 1) THReshold(passthru) MODifin(string asis) KFIfin(string asis) noall PMethod(string asis)]`

 ### Syntax and options
 * cmd is the estimation command the user wishes to fit to the data
 * <ins>ps</ins>tub(string asis) - A variable name to use to store the predicted values following model fitting.
 * <ins>spl</ins>it(passthru) - specifies the name of the variable used to identify the train/validate/test or KFold splits in the dataset.
-* <ins>c</ins>lasses(integer 0) - An option used to determine whether the model is a regression or classification task.
+* <ins>c</ins>lasses(integer 0) - An option used to determine whether the model
+is a regression or classification task.
 This is subsequently passed to the classify program.
-* <ins>k</ins>fold(integer 1) - An option used to determine if the model needs to be fitted over k subsets of the data.
+* <ins>k</ins>fold(integer 1) - An option used to determine the appropriate
+subset of data to use for predictions.
 * <ins>thr</ins>eshold(passthru) - An option that is passed to the classify program for predicting class membership in classification tasks.
 * <ins>mod</ins>ifin(string asis) - the modified if expression used to generate the out of sample predictions.
 * <ins>kfi</ins>fin(string asis) - the modified if expression used to generate the out of sample predictions for the full training sample when using K-Fold cross-validation.
 * noall - suppresses prediction on the entire training sample when using K-Fold cross-validation.
 * <ins>pm</ins>ethod(string asis) - the method (statistic) to predict with the out-of-sample/held-out data.

-### TODO
-- [x] Need to find a solution to call individual estimation results when \*# does not work (e.g., LOO cases)

-### Testing
-- [x] Initial Tests
-- [x] Tests for error codes
-- [ ] Tests related to LOO use case
+Defaults to xb when `classes` == 0 and pr in all other cases.

 ## validateit
-`validateit [if] [in], MEtric(string asis) [MOnitors(string asis) Pred(string asis) Obs(string asis) DISplay`
+`validateit, MEtric(string asis) PStub(string asis) SPLit(string asis)  [Obs(string asis) MOnitors(string asis) DISplay KFold(integer 1) noall loo NAme(string asis)]`

 ### Syntax and options
-* [if] [in] used to ensure that we are only computing the metrics/monitors on the validation sample.
 * <ins>me</ins>tric(string asis) - specifies the name of the Mata function to use as the validation metric.
-In the future this would be the value that would be optimized by any hyperparameter tuning capabilities.
+Options can be passed to the metric, see the help for libxv or validateit to identify which metrics support this and to see the requirements for specifying options.
+* <ins>ps</ins>tub(string asis) - A variable name to use to store the predicted values following model fitting.
+* <ins>spl</ins>it(passthru) - specifies the name of the variable used to identify the train/validate/test or KFold splits in the dataset.
+* <ins>o</ins>bs(string asis) - the name of the dependent variable from the model.
 * <ins>mo</ins>nitors(string asis) - this can be a list of functions used to evaluate the model performance on the out of sample data.
-There can be any number of monitors since they are not involved in hyperparameter tuning.
-* <ins>p</ins>red(string asis) - the name of the variable containing the predicted values from the model.
-* <ins>o</ins>bs(string asis) - the name of the dependent variable from the model.
+Options can be passed if the function supports it.
+See help documentation for additional info.
 * <ins>dis</ins>play - an option to print the monitor and metric values to the console.
+* <ins>k</ins>fold(integer 1) - An option used to compute validation metrics and
+monitors for each fold, as well as the entire training set if the `noall` option is not passed.
 * noall - suppresses prediction on the entire training sample when using K-Fold cross-validation.

-### Testing
-- [x] Need to ensure that the return scalars are correctly populated
-- [x] Test that the display option works correctly and that output is easy to read
-- [x] Test that approach to calling the Mata functions works as intended

-### TODO
-- [x] Add an option for LOO that only computes validation metrics for the entire training sample.

-## xv

-### Syntax and options

-### Testing
-- [ ] Handling of `in` expressions passed to estimation commands

-## xvloo

-### Syntax and options
-Should have the exact same syntax as above, with the exception of no K-Fold argument.

-### TODO
-- [x] Initial testing to get things running start to finish

-### Testing
-- [ ] Handling of `in` expressions passed to estimation commands
+* loo - Is an option used specifically for leave-one-out cross-validation.
+It computes validation metrics for the entire training split based on the predicted and observed values from each of the folds.
+If the `noall` option is omitted it will also compute the validation metrics from a model fitted to the entire training set with predictions made on the validation set, if present, or test set, if no validation set is present.
+* <ins>na</ins>me(_string asis_) - is used to name the collection storing the
+results; the default is xvval and only applies to users of Stata 17 and above.

 # Utility commands

 ## classify
-`classify # [if], PStub(string asis) [ THReshold(real 0.5) ]`
+`classify # [if], PStub(string asis) [ THReshold(real 0.5) PMethod(string asis)]`

 ### Syntax and options
 * \# - This is the number of classes of the outcome variable being modeled.
 This